Emasculation

-Emasculation is the removal of both the penis and the testicles, the external male sex organs.
-It differs from castration, which is the removal of the testicles only, although the terms are sometimes used interchangeably.
-The potential medical consequences of emasculation are more extensive than those associated with castration, as the removal of the penis gives rise to a unique series of complications.
+Emasculation is the removal of the external male sex organs, which includes both the penis and the scrotum, the latter of which contains the testicles.
+It is distinct from castration, where only the testicles are removed.
+Although the terms are sometimes used interchangeably, the potential medical consequences of emasculation are more extensive due to the complications arising from the removal of the penis.
 There are a range of religious, cultural, punitive, and personal reasons why someone may choose to emasculate themselves or another person.
-Consensual emasculation may be seen as a form of body modification that enhances a recipient's identification with their community or sense of self.
-By comparison, non-consensual emasculations, such as those performed punitively or accidentally, may constitute genital mutilation.
-The medical treatment for an emasculated person differs depending on whether the procedure was consensual.

-The term emasculation may be used metaphorically to refer to the loss of a man's masculinity.
-A man is said to be emasculated when he loses or is deprived of a characteristic traditionally associated with being a man, such as power or independence.
+The term emasculation may be used in a metaphorical sense, referring to the perceived loss of attributes traditionally associated with masculinity, such as strength, power, or autonomy.

 Method

 There are several different methods of emasculation.
 Both the penis and testicles may be removed simultaneously using a sharp instrument, such as a knife or razor or swords.
 Non-crushing vascular clamps may also be used in medical surgery to cut off blood circulation and reduce bleeding.

-Alternatively, the penis and testicles may be removed at different stages in time.
-Medical surgeons use this method when performing surgery on trans women who want their genitals removed over multiple sex reassignment surgeries (male-to-female), rather than in a single sitting.